GDQuest/krita-batch-exporter/gdquest_art_tools/Manual.md

   |
   Background
 ```
-Once the Group Layers are selected you push "As COA Tools".
+Once the Group Layers are selected you push "COA Tools -> Selected Layers".

+Each export root supports the following metadata:
+- `[p=path/to/custom/export/directory]` - custom output path.
+    Paths can be absolute or relative to the Krita document.

+Each child node of an export root supports the following metadata:
+- `[e=jpg,png]` - supported export image extensions